Calhoun Harvest Day to return Oct. 22

 Wood invites businesses to sponsor a bale and decorate, if possible.

-All proceeds raised for the event will be going toward building an outdoor stage that will be built inside the park.
+All proceeds from the event will be go toward building an outdoor stage in the park.

-Wood feels good about last year’s turnout after a one year break and looks forward to putting on the event without concerns regarding COVID.
+Wood feels good about last year’s turnout and looks forward to putting on the event without concerns regarding COVID.

-“I felt like people were ready to get out and do something in the community,” she said.
+“I felt like people were ready to get out and do something in the community,” she said of the 2021 event.
 “We had 50-plus booths, which is right up there with our biggest years.
 We really felt like we did as good as ever.

 For food booth rentals, contact Andrea Searcy at 270-929-6569.